LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

 ### With Non-Lawyers

-**Rule 5.4(a)**
+#### Rule 5.4(a)

 Splitting fees with non-lawyers is prohibited.

 - May pay non-lawyers for their services
 - Payment may not be based on percentage of attorney’s fee

 ## Advances/Retainers

-Permissibility of non-refundable retainer varies by jurisdiction
+Treatment of non-refundable fees varies among jurisdictions.

-*Matter of Cooperman* (NY)
+#### *Matter of Cooperman* (NY)

-- Non-refundable fees are impermissible
+Under New York law, non-refundable fees are impermissible.

-*Ryan v.
+#### *Ryan v.
 Butera Beusang Cohen & Brennan* (3d Cir.
-1999) (applying Pa. law)
+1999)

-- Non-refundable fee reasonable under the circumstances, including firm’s opportunity costs in taking case, fact that fixed up-front fee limited client’s risk of greater fees going forward, and fact that client chose to fire lawyers
+Under Pennsylvania law, the general reasonableness standard applies to non-refundable fees.

+Factors supporting reasonableness in this case:

+- Firm’s opportunity costs in taking case.
+- Fixed up-front fee limited the client’s risk of incurring higher fee if matter proved more complicated or time consuming than anticipated.
+- Client chose to fire the firm.

 ## Problems